taskett/taskett/_posts/2019-11-28-year_review.md

 So I took her advice.
 I stopped the nomad life (for now) and got a home base in Seattle.

-> “How do you like Seattle?” my Grandma asked when I came to visit her in SF for a weekend.
+> “How do you like Seattle?” my Grandma

 > “I like it.
 I got a lease!”